 We love how heat styling can transform our locks into bouncy waves, tight ringlets, or sleek strands.
-What we don’t like is when going overboard with the hot tools results in dry, frizzy, brittle hair.
+What we don’t like is that going overboard with the hot tools results in dry, frizzy, brittle hair.
 Keep reading to learn some easy tricks for styling while avoiding heat-damaged hair.
 If your hair is already heat-damaged, we also have you covered with tips on how to repair damaged hair, and get it back to shiny and healthy-looking.

 How Heat Damage Happens